 Just keep in mind, information posted on social media can be both helpful and hurtful to a personal injury claim.
 It is extremely important to use wisdom and caution when you post information on social media.
 Speaking with an Raleigh, NC personal injury attorney about your claim can help you to avoid self-inflicted pitfalls.
 Defense insurance companies are looking for reasons to lower the value or flat-out deny your personal injury claim.
 Don’t make it easy for them!

 We are here to help you avoid such pitfalls and fight for you in seeking recovery for your accident-related injuries in these complicated matters.
-Give a The Bishop Law Firm a call today, (919) 615-3095!
+We represent Personal Injury clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
+Give The Bishop Law Firm a call today, (919) 615-3095!